mathewgomas-alfred/mathewgomas.io/KritaFAQ.rst

 What if your tablet is not recognized by Krita?
 -----------------------------------------------

 First, check if you have installed drivers and the like.
-The :ref:`drawing_tablets` page has some explainations and descriptions of common issues.
+The :ref:`drawing_tablets` page has some explanations and descriptions of common issues.
 If none of those work, we would like to have a bug report at bugs.kde.org, with a tablet log.
 Here's how you make a tablet log:

 #.
 You need to have something to output the log to.
 On 4.2 you can use the :ref:`log_viewer` docker for this.
 Just open the log viewer, and enable logging.